What happens in Vegas ... is a Stanley Cup, as the Golden Knights win the NHL title

 Congratulations to the @GoldenKnights for bringing the #StanleyCup to Las Vegas!
 What an incredible run from a great team, champions one and all.
 Las Vegas is truly a major league city and a city of champions!
 Can’t wait to present keys to the city to the team. pic.twitter.com/4Pe4qZYPIf— Carolyn G. Goodman (@mayoroflasvegas) June 14, 2023

-But it was rapper and Game 2 pregame performer Lil John who may have best summed up the mood across the city following the Golden Knights' championship team.
+But it was rapper and Game 2 pregame performer Lil Jon who may have best summed up the mood across the city following the Golden Knights' championship clinching victory.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.